Too Long, Didn’t Read Summary:

 Choosing your career with the help of metaphysics is one those ‘must-dos’ whenever someone gets a consultation.
 It’s not a topic I’ve addressed in my blog yet but it’s about time I do so.
 I lost count of the number of times someone asked me “What career is suitable for me?” or “What are my strengths?”

-I know a lot of comparison is done between people with good charts and bad charts and it’s an uncomfortable topic.
+I know a lot of comparisons is done between people with good charts and bad charts and it’s an uncomfortable topic.
 Trust me, it makes me uncomfortable too, but it’s still the best way to put things into perspective for the layman and to address misconceptions.
-I’d always say it’s important to be cognisant, no matter ho harsh, of the dichotomy that exists.
+I’d always say it’s important to be cognizant, no matter ho harsh, of the dichotomy that exists.
+If you find it hard to accept this, then go and stare at the Yin Yang symbol.

 Now, let’s talk about what role metaphysics can play in our careers.
 I hope this post addresses most people’s questions on how metaphysics can be used for such matters.

-Career Success Ultimately Depends On The Quality Of Your Chart
+Career Success Ultimately Depends On The Quality Of Your BaZi Chart

 Our career achievements and how smooth our careers are, at the end of the day, really depends on the quality of our chart.
 You cannot ‘game’ the chart and expect that your life will turn around just because you chose a career that is supposedly based on your favourable elements.
-It’s an overly simplistic and linear way of looking at metaphysics and not the application of the theory in my opinion and we haven’t even taken a close look at whether this modern day theory truly stands.
+It’s an overly simplistic and linear way of looking at metaphysics and not the application of the theory in my opinion.
+You can change jobs all you want, but if you do not change yourself, don’t expect any success to come.

 Some people would feel that life is unfair because life gave them a challenging chart, which is why their careers aren’t going well.
 I’m sure most of us can relate to this feeling and we felt like that at some point in our lives.
 However, I’m sure my regular readers knowing my philosophy on metaphysics and there comes a point where we need to stop blaming it on life and take some personal responsibility.
 Continuing to lament on your chart isn’t going to change anything.